The beautiful Waterfalls of South Iceland; Seljalandsfoss, Skógafoss & Gljúfrabúi and many more Waterfalls

 Skógafoss waterfall

-Often you will see the most beautiful rainbow by Skógafoss waterfall and here is the only place where I have been encircled by a rainbow!
+Often you will see the most beautiful rainbow by Skógafoss waterfall, and here is the only place where a rainbow has encircled me!

 That cannot be caught on camera, but in my photos, you can see how beautiful the rainbow by Skógafoss can be.

-I hope that it will be sunny during your visit to Skógafoss so that you can see a rainbow.
+I hope it's sunny during your visit to Skógafoss so you can see a rainbow.

-There are 527 steps all in all if I am not mistaken.
-I counted the steps when I first climbed them, so do correct me if you come up with another number.
+There are 527 steps all in all, if I am not mistaken.
+I counted the steps when I first climbed them, so please let me know if you come up with a different number.

 The stairs leading to Skógafoss waterfall